 The Tyree Pink Watermelon Chalice possesses some tremendous colors!
-Neon eyes, hot pinks, and a vivacious neon green rim.
+Neon eyes, hot pinks, hints of yellow, and a vivacious neon green rim.
 Chalice corals have become exceedingly popular among hobbyists in recent years and simply are a must have coral.
 This type of LPS coral thrives in low light and does best with a moderate amount of flow.
 Provide just enough movement so that debris cannot collect on the coral's tissue.
 Although we do not offer WYSIWYG frags for this coral we have provided a quality picture of our mother colony to show its general appearance.

 Aggressiveness While usually relatively peaceful, all chalice corals are capable of stinging neighbouring corals with sweeper tentacles at night.